Key real world examples for macroeconomics 2024

 • Education – the UK Government is spending £2.5 billion on the National Skills Fund.
 This helps pay for free adult training for level 3 qualifications.

-• Tax cuts – cuts to the rate of national insurance (see fiscal policy).
+• Cuts to the rate of national insurance (see the fiscal policy section).

-• Privatisation – water industry.
+• Privatisation – the water industry.
 See the micro real world examples here for more information.

 Tradeoffs between macroeconomic objectives